RolfKoenders/dotfiles/README.md

 # My Dotfiles 💁

-This repository contains my personal dotfiles for my Fedora development environment, running on a Framework 13 laptop.
+This repository contains my personal dotfiles, running on a Framework 13 laptop.
 I use [GNU Stow](https://www.gnu.org/software/stow/) to manage and symlink these configuration files.

 ## Overview